 Concentrate in Finance

-If you are not concentrating in Finance, but would like to be have some exposure to corporate finance and investment/capital markets, Foundations of Finance (FINC-UB 2) followed by Corporate Finance (FINC-UB 7) provides an excellent overview of these two areas in finance.
+The finance curriculum can be divided into two subfields - corporate finance and investments/capital markets.
+This finance chart lists the advanced electives by the subfield to which they belong and the associated prerequisites.
+Note that the material in several courses overlaps both subfields.
+If you are not concentrating in Finance but would like to have some exposure to corporate finance and investment/capital markets, Foundations of Finance (FINC-UB 2) followed by Corporate Finance (FINC-UB 7) provides an excellent overview of these two areas in finance.

 For course descriptions, prerequisites and course scheduling options, please review the Course Index.